briansun1210/sorting/README.md

 # sorting
-using c++ to sort a array by using bubble sort and selection sort algorithm
+to sort a list of number by using bubble sort and selection sort algorithm